weichunstevelee/473-Algorithm-Notes-/Dec-2.md

 Mentioned about (min-cost) Cycle cover reduction to bipartite matching.

 We can  actually keep doing cycle cover(which is no more than OPT) until there is no edge not covered.
+Cost of cycle cover is at most $OPT$ because OPT is a cycle cover itsefl.
 Notice that in each iteration, you have reduce size by at least two(every cycle has at least two vertices).
 So we have a $log_2 n$ iterations algorithms and we can get a $log_2 n$ approximation algorithm.

 Cycle Cover $\rightarrow$ Bipartite Matching $\rightarrow$ Flow problems.